Saddest Character:

 its ruminations on mother-son relationships continues to be fascinating.
 In the end, the

-show seems to be about just that, a mother and her two very different
+show seems to be about a mother and her two very different

 as the conflicted antithesis to the icy Victoria (Madeleine Stowe).
-The show
+“Revenge”

-has typically struggled with the introduction of new characters and they
+has typically struggled with introducing new characters, and they

 finally have one that works.

-Wolf: The horror series has bid farewell to core character Alison (Crystal
+The horror series has bid farewell to core character -- Alison (Crystal

 up to be a more concise affair.

-pulling the strings of the inept Julian (Michael DeVry) was shockingly
+pulling the strings of the inept Julian (Michael DeVry) on “General Hospital” was shockingly

 identified to be Sonny’s (Maurice Bernard) longtime friend and ally Luke